 Would we return to Sundays Uluwatu?

 Yes!
-We had a fantastic time and would love to go back to enjoy the sunset.
+We had a fantastic time and would love to go back to enjoy the sunset and bonfire.
 I can see why it is often called the best beach club in Bali especially with kids.
-If we were on a really tight budget it wouldn’t be the place to go but for a special day out is a must.
+If we were on a really tight budget it wouldn’t be the place to go but for a special day out it’s a must.

 Please note: We paid for our entire day to Sundays ourselves and have received no benefits from writing this post.